tiendu/tiendu.github.io/_posts/2025-05-27-automation-makefile-eng.md

 ---

-## 📋 justfile – The Recipe Cheat Sheet
+## 📋 justfile – The Chalkboard Menu

 **justfile** is your kitchen cheat sheet - modern, clean, and delightfully predictable.